WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

 #### Width

 - TIL that you can specify `max-content`, `min-content` and `fit-content` as `width` properties.
 I though that these are available only in the context of CSS grid.

+## Flexbox

+- `flexbox` is all about thinking "how am I controlling the layout on THIS(single) axis.

+- The `align-items: baseline` is pretty interesting.
+It works similarly to the `flex-end` but in the relation to typography.
+  - Could be used in the context of inputs where the `label` text is huge and you want the input to be positioned at `baseline` of that.